 1. Identifying the evidence

 To ensure that DynaMed provides the best available evidence, an extensive set of current literature is monitored daily.
-Systematic literature surveillance is conducted using many journals, journal review services, review collections, guideline collections and other relevant sources.
+A state-of-the-art Systematic Literature Surveillance program continually monitors medical research as it is published, including journals, journal review services, review collections, guideline collections and other relevant sources.

 2. Selecting the best available evidence

-Article selection is completed by editors with clinical expertise and training in scientific analysis.
-Relevance is determined primarily by results affecting clinical outcomes and clinical decision-making, and secondarily by consideration of popular or frequent clinical questions.
-Validity is determined by type of conclusion.
+Article selection is completed by a team of practicing physicians and methodologists with clinical expertise and/or training in scientific analysis.
+Relevance is determined primarily by results affecting clinical outcomes and clinical decision-making, and secondarily by consideration of popular or frequent clinical questions..

 3. Critical appraisal